Rakarake/Engineless/README.md

 locality into consideration, and queries are of O(n) complexity (even ones that query one component).

+There are few saftey checks, for example, systems with faulty arguments will be reported only when they are about to be used.

 If you know how to solve this, tell me 😳 (the value types are boxed, so the solution might not be that far off, maybe).